sergei-mironov/litrepl/README.md

 Usage
 -----

-1. Create the code and result sections in your Markdown or Latex document.
-Put Python code into the code section.
-Leave the result section emtpy.
+Create code and result sections in your Markdown or Latex document.
+Put some Python code into the code section and run `:LEval` command to execute the section under the cursor.
-2. Place the cursor on any of the secions and run the `:LEval` command.

    ~~~~
    Markdown                                   Latex